tusharlock10/tj/README.md

 What's new in version 2.2.1-> Added make_hash(...) and pinput(...) functions

-What's new in version 2.2.6-> Removed bugs
+What's new in version 2.2.8-> Removed bugs

+What's new in version 2.3.0-> Added compress(...) and extract(...) functions